KenKundert/quantiphy/doc/user.rst

 When using unit conversions it is important to only convert to units without scale factors (such as those in the first column above) when creating a quantity.
-For example, it is better to convert to 'm' rather than 'cm'.
-If the desired units used when creating a quantity includes a scale factor, then it is easy to end up with two scale factors when converting the number to a string (ex: 1 mkm or one milli-kilo-meter).
+For example, it is better to convert to 'g' rather than 'kg'.
+If the desired units used when creating a quantity includes a scale factor, then it is easy to end up with two scale factors when converting the number to a string (ex: 1 mkg or one milli-kilo-gram).

 Here is an example that uses quantity rescaling.
 Imagine that a table is being read that gives temperature versus time, but the temperature is given in °F and